Shewa: History

-The Amhara Shewan ruling family was founded in the late 17th century by Negasi Krestos, who consolidated his control around Yifat and extended his territory to the south by conquering Menz, Tegulet and Merhabete from the Oromos.
+The Amhara Shewan ruling family was founded in the late 17th century by Negasi Krestos, who consolidated his control around Ifat by expelling remnants of the Adalites and extended his territory to the south by conquering Menz, Tegulet and Merhabete from the Oromos.
 Upon rising to power, Sahle Selassie aligned himself to the Abichu Oromo and turn his attention to the Tulama Oromo, whom he defeated in the early 1820s.
-He followed this victory by rebuilding Debre Berhan, which had been burned in an Oromo raid, as well as a number of other towns and consolidated his hold by founding a number of fortified villages, like Angolalla, in the Abichu territory.
+He followed this victory by rebuilding Debre Birhan, which had been burned in an Oromo raid, as well as a number of other towns and consolidated his hold by founding a number of fortified villages, like Angolalla, in the Abichu territory.
 He extended the frontier of Shewa into Bulga and Karayu, to the southeast into Arsi, and as far south as the territories of the Gurage.
 After a few years, Sahle Selassie felt his position secure enough that he proclaimed himself Negus, or king, of Shewa, Ifat, the Oromo and the Gurage peoples, without the authority of the Emperor of Ethiopia in Gondar.
-During the nineteenth century, the regions to the west of Shewa were predominantly influenced by the adjacent state, Emirate of Harar.
+During the nineteenth century, the regions to the immediate east of Shewa were predominantly influenced by the adjacent state, Emirate of Harar.

+In 1841, the British entered into a free trade agreement with Shewa, designating the town of Aliyu Amba as a market center for Abyssinia.
 After the death of Sahle Selassie in 1847, Shewa fell under the rule of his son, Haile Melekot.
 Shewa soon attracted the attention of Emperor Tewodros II, who mobilized his army in Wollo and advanced into Shewa in October 1855.
 The Emperor advanced into Tegulet and around the same time the Oromo seized the opportunity to rebel and burnt Ankober to the ground.
 Haile Melekot, decided to prevent Debre Berhan from falling into the hands of his enemy and had the town put to flames, he then fled to a nearby hill where he hoped to hide but soon died of an illness on November 10.
 After Haile Melekot' death, Tewdoros' opponents rallied behind the late king's son, Menelik II.
 Tewdoros left his camp at Debre Berhan and pursued the boy to Bakarat where he was captured and imprisoned at his mountain stronghold in Amba Mariam.
 After crushing the Amhara opposition in the province, Tewdoros then turned his attention towards the Oromo and according to Zanab "exterminated all the Gallas, from Debre Berhan to Ankober so that their corpses covered the ground like a carpet."